cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       abstraction layer in CDAP.

    Stream
-      The primary means of bringing data from external systems into CDAP in realtime; an ordered, time-partitioned sequences of data, usable for realtime collection and consumption of data.
+      The primary means of bringing data from external systems into CDAP in real time; an ordered, time-partitioned sequences of data, usable for real time collection and consumption of data.

    Dataset